awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

 The following policies show how to restrict access to a public work team using the `sagemaker:WorkteamArn` condition key\.
-The first shows how to use it with a valid IAM regex\-varient of the work team ARN and the `ArnLike` condition operator\.
+The first shows how to use it with a valid IAM regex\-variant of the work team ARN and the `ArnLike` condition operator\.
 The second shows how to use it with the `ArnEquals` condition operator and the work team ARN\.

 ```
 {